kevin-raina/todo-cli/README.md

-A todo CLI written in C++, inspired by Taskwarrior.
+A todo CLI written in C++.
 Supports adding, listing, modifying, and deleting tasks with:

 - priorities
 - due dates